Definition of Business Risk

 The different types are as follows:

-- Natural Types: Risk which is faced by the business on the grounds of natural calamity like floods, earthquakes, etc. These are uncontrollable and cannot be forecasted earlier too.
+- Natural Types: Risk faced by the business on the grounds of natural calamities like floods, earthquakes, etc. These are uncontrollable and cannot be forecasted earlier too.

-- Political Types: These risks generate from the political scenario prevalent in the country and decisions of political parties which may bring about price regulations lowering the profit margin, high tax rates eating a lot of profit, and strict rules on a day-to-day business.
+- Political Types: These risks generate from the political scenario prevalent in the country and decisions of political parties, which may bring about price regulations lowering the profit margin, high tax rates eating a lot of profit, and strict rules on day-to-day business.

-- Economic Types: Risks brought in by economic factors like inflation, economic recession impacting the demand-supply chain, and a higher rate of interest eating away profit.
+- Economic Types: Risks brought in by economic factors like inflation, economic recession impacting the demand-supply chain, and a higher interest rate eating away profit.

-- Competitive Types: Risks are drive-by fierce competition in the market due to the entry of a lot number of players which may threaten the survival of others.
+- Competitive Types: Risks are drive-by fierce competition in the market due to the entry of many players, which may threaten the survival of others.

-- Technological Types: Risks driven by the advent of the latest technology or ever-changing technology that may substitute the product or the process of manufacturing a product with the latest one or methods.
+- Technological Types: Risks driven by the advent of the latest technology or ever-changing technology that may substitute the product or the manufacturing process with the latest one or methods.

 Example

-A practical example of the same can be the case of the Sony Walkman where a very popular and widely used audio device was totally substituted by newer products and consumer behavior and the so-called Walkman was totally stopped.
-The risk that Sony faced, in this case, was Technology drive business risk and Social driven business risk.
-On grounds of technology, Apple and other companies came with more handy devices like I-pod and Sony Walkman stood nowhere near to it in terms of feature and ease of use.
-On the grounds of social-driven business risk, it was the customers who were more driven by the trend of using a smaller and latest device like the I-pod instead of a Walkman.
-Thus the entire business model of Sony Walkman ended in making a loss and finally had to shut down its business.
+A practical example of the same can be the case of the Sony Walkman, where a very popular and widely used audio device was substituted by newer products and consumer behavior, and the so-called Walkman was stopped.
+In this case, the risks that Sony faced were technology-driven business risks and socially-driven business risks.
+On the grounds of technology, Apple and other companies came with more handy devices like I-pod and Sony Walkman but stood nowhere near to it regarding features and ease of use.
+Based on social-driven business risk, the customers were more driven by the trend of using a smaller and latest device like the I-pod instead of a Walkman.
+Thus the entire business model of Sony Walkman ended in making a loss, and finally had to shut down the business.

 Factors Affecting Business Risk